yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

 The L7 Router
 ~~~~~~~~~~~~~
 The L7 Router is based on neutron LbaaS L7 policy capability,
-L7 router is an extranlly reachable loadbalancer, for achieving external conenctivity
+L7 router is an externally reachable loadbalancer, for achieving external connectivity
 a floating IP (allocated from 'external_svc_subnet') is bounded to the Router loadbalancer.
 The following parameters should be configured in kuryr.conf file to enable L7 Router::